 John Cheney (MMA, SMEA) – Health risks of oyster consumption in Washington State

-Raye Evrard (MMA, SMEA) – Shellfish aquaculture’s carbon footprint
+Raye Evrard (MMA, SMEA) – The carbon footprint of shellfish aquaculture

 Allison, E.H.
 (2011).
 Fisheries, aquaculture, poverty and food security.
 WorldFish Center Working Papers 2011-65, Penang, Malaysia.